 Include Interactivities Throughout Your Course

-It is essential for your microlearning courses to harbour a multitude of interactivities to give your learners a more immersive learning experience.
+It is essential for your microlearning courses to harbor a multitude of interactivities to give your learners a more immersive learning experience.
 This includes simulations, drag-and-drop interactions, eLearning games, and clickable walkthroughs for learners to apply their learning.
 These can even act as assessments for your learners, assisting in the identification of gaps in knowledge.

 Some Additional Benefits…